What is dynamic discounting?

 Benefits of dynamic discounting

-Both buyers and suppliers can benefit from dynamic discounting in a number of different ways.
+Both buyers and suppliers can benefit from the advantages that dynamic discounting offers in a number of different ways.

 Benefits for buyers